NucleusEngineering/genai-3d-meshes/README.md

 ## Setup and Deployment

+### MUST HAVE

+- NFS mounted storage should point to /root and already contain all the models from hugging face, in particular:

+-- 7.9G    .cache/huggingface/hub/models--tencent--Hunyuan3D-2mini
+-- 18G     .cache/huggingface/hub/models--tencent--Hunyuan3D-2

 ### Prerequisites

 -   Google Cloud Project with billing enabled.
 -   `gcloud` CLI installed and authenticated.
--   Docker installed.
+-   Docker installed. (for local builds, so it's optional)
--   A shared NFS folder (e.g., Filestore) for the Hunyuan3D service.
+-   A shared NFS folder (e.g., Filestore) for the Hunyuan3D service as well as shared models and image assets
--   A Google Cloud Storage bucket for the frontend and worker to use with GCS FUSE.

 ### Environment Variables

 It is crucial to configure the environment variables correctly.
 The most important one is passing the URL of the deployed **Hunyuan3D service** to the **Worker Pool** application.

 -   `HUNYUAN3D_URL`: The endpoint of the Hunyuan3D service.
-This needs to be set for the worker service.
+This needs to be set for the worker service. (don't forget the /generate path)
--   `LOCATION`: In which region you are running this workload.
+-   `VERTEX_REGION`: In which region you want to invoke vertex services such as imagen
 -   `PROJECT_ID`: Your Google Cloud project ID.
 -   `TOPIC_NAME`: The name of the pubsub topic to publish to.
 -   `SUBSCRIPTION_NAME`: The name of the pubsub subscription to listen to.